-Under the Investment Advisers Act of 1940, as amended, an Investment Advisor is “any person who, for compensation, engages in the business of advising others, either directly or through publications or writings, as to the value of securities or as to the advisability of investing in, purchasing, or selling securities, or who, for compensation and as part of a regular business, issues or promulgates analysis or reports concerning securities…”
+Under the Investment Advisers Act of 1940, as amended, an investment adviser is “any person who, for compensation, engages in the business of advising others, either directly or through publications or writings, as to the value of securities or as to the advisability of investing in, purchasing, or selling securities, or who, for compensation and as part of a regular business, issues or promulgates analysis or reports concerning securities…”

 • Evaluates client’s needs and risk tolerance, and advises on appropriate investments